Religion in ancient Rome

 For ordinary Romans, religion was a part of daily life.
 Each home had a household shrine at which prayers and libations to the family's domestic deities were offered.
-Neighborhood shrines and sacred places such as springs and groves dotted the city.
+Neighbourhood shrines and sacred places such as springs and groves dotted the city.
 The Roman calendar was structured around religious observances.
 Women, slaves, and children all participated in a range of religious activities.
 Some public rituals could be conducted only by women, and women formed what is perhaps Rome's most famous priesthood, the state-supported Vestals, who tended Rome's sacred hearth for centuries, until disbanded under Christian domination.

 Overview

 The priesthoods of most state religions were held by members of the elite classes.
 There was no principle analogous to separation of church and state in ancient Rome.
 During the Roman Republic (509–27 BC), the same men who were elected public officials might also serve as augurs and pontiffs.
 Priests married, raised families, and led politically active lives.
 Julius Caesar became pontifex maximus before he was elected consul.

 The augurs read the will of the gods and supervised the marking of boundaries as a reflection of universal order, thus sanctioning Roman expansionism and foreign wars as a matter of divine destiny.
 The Roman triumph was at its core a religious procession in which the victorious general displayed his piety and his willingness to serve the public good by dedicating a portion of his spoils to the gods, especially Jupiter, who embodied just rule.
 As a result of the Punic Wars (264–146 BC), when Rome struggled to establish itself as a dominant power, many new temples were built by magistrates in fulfillment of a vow to a deity for assuring their military success.

 As the Romans extended their dominance throughout the Mediterranean world, their policy in general was to absorb the deities and cults of other peoples rather than try to eradicate them, since they believed that preserving tradition promoted social stability.
 One way that Rome incorporated diverse peoples was by supporting their religious heritage, building temples to local deities that framed their theology within the hierarchy of Roman religion.
 Inscriptions throughout the Empire record the side-by-side worship of local and Roman deities, including dedications made by Romans to local gods.